-The AM1.5 spectrum was codified in the USA in 1982; concerns with over-reliance on it date to at least the 1990s.
+The AM1.5 standard spectrum was defined in 1982; concerns with over-reliance on it followed soon after .
 Since that time, the information gap between spectral irradiance and temperature & broadband irradiance called out in [] has persisted.
 Growth of the solar industry has led to temperature and broadband irradiance variation requirements being codified into international standards, data sheets, and warranty terms.
-Meanwhile, the impact of spectral variation has often been treated as a secondary concern, or neglected.
-The current international standard for solar module power rating defines four temperatures and four irradiances, but only one spectrum.
-The persistence of this gap is due partly to the perceived expense in obtaining spectral irradiance measurements and a legacy assumption that the relative impact on silicon, solar energy's workhorse material, is negligible.
+Meanwhile, the impact of spectral irradiance variation has often been treated as a secondary concern, or neglected.
+The current international standard for solar module power rating defines four temperatures and four broadband irradiances, but only one spectrum.
+The persistence of this gap is due partly to the perceived expense in obtaining spectral irradiance measurements, as well as a legacy assumption that the relative impact on silicon, solar energy's workhorse material, is negligible.

 As the solar market has risen well beyond €100 billion annually, and impending rapid climate change makes every kWh of renewable energy more precious, it is worth revisiting these assumptions.
 Variation of mere tenths of a percent now imply billions of euros gained or lost over the decades of operation - before the cost of carbon is included.
-As detailed in [], for a single 100-MW PV plant that displaces fossil-fuel generation, a 2% variation in operating performance is equivalent to about €150,000 in annual revenue and ~1,500 tons of avoided CO2, or nine one-way flights between New York and Paris.
+As detailed in [], for a single 100-MW PV plant that displaces fossil-fuel generation, a 2% variation in operating performance is equivalent to about €150,000 in annual revenue and ~1,500 tons of avoided CO2, or nine one-way flights between New York and Paris each year.
 As of 2021, the world has installed PV capacity equivalent to eight thousand such plants.
-In the past two decades, as new solar cell designs using novel materials have proliferated, evidence for a need to incorporate spectral variation6-8,25-53 has grown harder to ignore.
-However, given the limited amount of measured spectral irradiance data available, previous studies have had to rely on relatively small data sets or synthetic spectra.
+In the past two decades, as new solar cell designs using novel materials have proliferated, evidence for a need to incorporate spectral variation6-8,28-58 has grown harder to ignore.
+However, given the limited amount of measured spectral irradiance data available, previous studies on its impact have had to rely on relatively small data sets or synthetic spectra.